polkadot-fellows/RFCs/text/0124-extrinsic-version-5.md

 itself in the extension pipeline.
 This extension can be configured to accept a `MultiSignature`, which makes it compatible with all signature types currently used in Polkadot.

-In the context of using and extension such as `VerifySignature` to replicate current `Signed` transaction functionality, the steps to generate the payload to be signed are:
+In the context of using an extension such as `VerifySignature`, for example, to replicate current `Signed` transaction functionality, the steps to generate the payload to be signed would be:

 1. The extension version byte, call, extension and extension implicit should be encoded (by "extension" and its implicit we mean only the data associated with extensions that follow this